gmoigneu/nls.io/user/pages/01.blog/settings-up-tor-website/item.md

 ---
-title: "Setting up a Tor website on Debian with nginx or Apache"
+title: 'Setting up a Tor website on Debian with nginx or Apache'
 published: true
-date: 04/26/2015 11:00pm
+date: '04/26/2015 11:00pm'
 taxonomy:
+    category:
-    category: blog
+        - blog
-    tag: [tor, sysadmin, nginx]
+    tag:
+        - tor
+        - sysadmin
+        - nginx
 ---

 A quick how-to on hosting a website through Tor with nginx or Apache.